 Hi!
 My name is Candice and I am a wedding, family and newborn photographer.
 I spent my summers on a farm near Innisfree, Alberta where my passion for photography flourished.
 I have taken workshops with photographers from New York and Los Angeles -from some of the best wedding and portrait photographers in the world.
 I am also a member of WPPI (wedding and portrait photographers international) and I attend the conference every year to find out what's new and innovative in the photography world, it is always inspiring and renews my passion for my photography.
+I have been a professional photographer for eleven years.

 I graduated from the University of Alberta with a degree in Education - majoring in Business Education and minoring in English.